wondergram-org/wonda/README.md

 bot.run_forever()
 ```

-You can already [format text], [upload files], and make use of [an advanced state system] to build complex interactions.
-More features are expected to come!
-Check out the [examples].
+You can also [format text], [upload files], [translate your bot to dozens of languages] and make use of [an advanced state system] to build complex interactions.
+To learn more, check out the [examples].

 ## Customization